Skip to Content

 How to Store Banana Bread

 When choosing a method for storing banana bread, it all comes down to how quickly you think you’ll eat it.
-Let’s take a look at the best storage methods from shortest to longest life.
+Let’s take a look at the best storage methods from shortest to longest life:

-1 – Storing Banana Bread on the Counter
+1. Storing Banana Bread on the Counter

-When storing banana bread on the counter, you should place the banana bread in a plastic storage container with a locking lid.
 This will allow the banana bread a little space to breathe and prevent it from becoming soggy (which can happen when wrapped in plastic wrap).

-2 – Storing Banana Bread in the Fridge
+2. Storing Banana Bread in the Fridge

 When you take the banana bread out of the fridge to eat, you may want to microwave it for about 10 seconds or place it quickly in the toaster.

-3 – Storing Banana Bread in the Freezer
+3. Storing Banana Bread in the Freezer

-Wrap the banana bread in plastic wrap and place it in the freezer.
-The bread will last for up to three months!
-When you are ready to enjoy the bread, you can simply pull it out of the freezer the night before and let it thaw on the counter– it will be ready for you by morning!
+When you are ready to enjoy the bread, you can simply pull it out of the freezer the night before and let it thaw on the counter—it should be ready by morning!

 Best Uses For Banana Bread

-Now that you have your banana bread stored properly, what exactly can you use all the bread for?
-While we love to eat banana bread plain, you can definitely top it with a wide array of delicious accoutrements.
+While we love to eat banana bread plain, you can top it with a wide array of delicious accouterments.

 Spread butter across the banana bread and drizzle it with honey.
 Make a peanut butter and jelly sandwich using the banana bread.
-You can make a sweet and savory sandwich by topping the bread with pulled pork.
+You can also make a sweet and savory sandwich by topping the bread with pulled pork.

 If the banana bread is coming to the end of its life (this can happen no matter how well you store the bread!), soak it in an egg and milk mix and fry it into French toast.
-In another post, I go over many more uses for leftover bread.
-As you can see, banana bread is incredibly versatile which gives you all the more reason to make extra!

 Sherry